PhysioLabXR/PhysioLabXRDocs/source/PhysioLabXRP300SpellerDemo.rst

             The interrupt event marker.
 Send 1 while the user presses the interrupt button (Esc).
 The game will return to the start state after the interrupt.
                 - InterruptMarker: 1

-The Channel will be zero when the corresponding event is not happening, while Channel[3] will be zero while the flashing component is the first row.
+The channel will be zero when the corresponding event is not happening, while Channel[3] will be zero while the flashing component is the first row.

-*Therefore, we have to check Channel[2] and Channel[3] at the same time to determine the identity of the flashing component!*
+**Therefore, we have to check Channel[2] and Channel[3] at the same time to determine the identity of the flashing component!**